Lefroy Brooks Faucets

 Of course, the sparse warranty may have nothing to do with quality issues with the faucets.
 It may just be that management is extraordinarily timid.

-If you have had an experience with a Lefroy Brooks faucet, — good, bad or indifferent — that you would like to share, please let us know by leaving a comment below.
+We are continuing to research the company.
+If you have experience with Lefroy Brooks faucets, good, bad or indifferent, we would like to hear about it, so please contact us or post a comment below.